Four weeks in July: Inside the Biden administration’s struggle to contain the delta surge

 Emanuel kept the White House apprised of his efforts, including speaking with Zients shortly before publicly releasing the letter.
 In that conversation, Emanuel explained that he had more support than he had anticipated: upward of 50 groups were expected to sign on.

-Zients responded the letter would start a “tidal wave,” Emanuel recalled.
+Zients responded that the letter would start a “tidal wave,” Emanuel recalled.

 Alarm bells were also ringing inside other agencies.
-In June, four unvaccinated health-care workers at the Department of Veterans Affairs died of the coronavirus.
-The VA has lost 166 employees to the virus since March 2020, according to the department.
+In June, four unvaccinated health-care workers at the Department of Veterans Affairs died of covid-19.
+VA has lost 166 employees to the virus since March 2020, according to the department.
 That is part of what prompted VA Secretary Denis McDonough — formerly President Barack Obama’s chief of staff — to suggest a vaccine mandate for tens of thousands of VA health-care workers, according to VA spokesman Terrence Hayes.

 McDonough declined to be interviewed for this story.

-Later, in mid-August, Health and Human Services Secretary Xavier Becerra would issue a similar directive covering staff at the National Institutes of Health and the Indian Health Service.
+Later, in mid-August, Health and Human Services Secretary Xavier Becerra would issue a similar directive covering staffers at the National Institutes of Health and the Indian Health Service.

 July 19: The seven-day average for new cases is 34,852, up 171 percent since July Fourth

 At the White House, the pandemic came closer.
-A member of the White House staff and one of House Speaker Nancy Pelosi’s aides reported contracting covid on July 19.
-Both were vaccinated.
+A member of the White House staff and one of House Speaker Nancy Pelosi’s aides reported testing positive for the virus on July 19.
+Both had been vaccinated.
 The reality of breakthrough infections was so fresh that the White House at that point didn’t have a policy for how to deal with such cases, one official said.

 Around this time, top health officials intensified their outreach to public health experts to get feedback on changing tactics.
 The spike in infections among the unvaccinated concerned them.
-But also anecdotal reports and some studies began to show that vaccinated people could spread the disease, too.
+But anecdotal reports and some studies began to show that vaccinated people could spread the virus, too.

 “There was a recognition from the week of the 19th that the entire public health community felt differently than they did,” said one public health expert familiar with the White House’s outreach.
 “The White House was going against mainstream public health at that point.”

-Inside the administration, some public health officials were debating a change to masking guidelines, with some pushing to ask vaccinated people to begin wearing masks inside again.
+Inside the administration, some public health officials were debating a change to masking guidelines, with some pushing to ask vaccinated people to begin wearing masks indoors again.

 But as Biden prepped for a CNN town hall that week, none of these questions were settled.
 Biden and his senior staff sought to use the event to strike a balance between telling the vaccinated part of the country that covid was less of a threat while also telling the unvaccinated that it still was.

-Biden flew to Cincinnati for his town hall, which focused on covid in the opening sections — but signaled nothing about the debate within the administration about masks for the vaccinated.
+Biden flew to Cincinnati for his town hall, which focused on covid in the opening sections — but he signaled nothing about the debate within the administration over masks for the vaccinated.

 “The ground was shifting underneath them,” one person in frequent contact with the White House said.
 “At some level, they experienced it like everybody else did.
 You see case counts go up and ask: ‘Is this a trend?
 Is it real?
 Is it going to continue to go up?’ ”